mxagar/statistics_with_python_coursera/01_Visualization/Statistics_Python_1_Visuaization.md

 # Statistics with Python: Understanding and Visualizing Data with Python

-My personal notes taken while following the Coursera Specialization ["Statistics with Python"](https://www.coursera.org/specializations/statistics-with-python), from the University of Michingan, hosted by Prof. Dr. Brenda Gunderson.
+My personal notes taken while following the Coursera Specialization ["Statistics with Python"](https://www.coursera.org/specializations/statistics-with-python), from the University of Michingan, hosted by Prof. Dr. Brenda Gunderson and colleagues.

-The Specialization is divided in three courses and each of one has a subfolder with the course notes.
+The Specialization is divided in three courses and each one has a subfolder with the course notes.

 1. [Understanding and Visualizing Data with Python](https://www.coursera.org/learn/understanding-visualization-data?specialization=statistics-with-python): `01_Visualization`
 2. [Inferential Statistical Analysis with Python](https://www.coursera.org/learn/inferential-statistical-analysis-python?specialization=statistics-with-python): `02_Inference`